 NOTICE 2014-05-15: The DDI 3.2 schema package was reissued on 2014-05-15 to correct an error in the HTML version of the Field Level Documentation which resulted in a small number of broken links.
 No change has been made to the contents of the schemas themselves.

-DDI 3.2 XML Schema is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+DDI Lifecycle 3.2 XML Schema is free software: you can redistribute it and/or modify it under the terms of the Creative Commons Attribution 4.0 International license.

 The development of DDI Lifecycle 3.2 draws on earlier DDI versions and work of the committees and individuals who developed them as well as the collective ideas, needs, and work of the Expert Committee of the DDI Alliance.
 Major contributions to DDI Lifecycle 3.2 were made by many individuals and organizations.

 DDI Lifecycle 3.2 was published on March 12, 2014.
 This version of the DDI Lifecycle specification builds on DDI Lifecycle 3.1, correcting documented bugs and refining some aspects of the specification.